-A person with a higher income will pay a premium that consists of an extra amount added to the base rate, which is $33.06 in 2021.
+A person with a higher income will pay a premium that consists of an extra amount added to the base rate, which is expected to be $31.50 in 2023.
 This rate can change from year to year.

 Various life events can cause a person’s annual income to change.

 Individuals with the following experiences should notify Social Security of income change:

 - They get divorced or married, or they become widowed.